byorgey/blog/posts/2015/04/14/polynomial-functors-constrained-by-regular-expressions.markdown

 <a href="http://www.cs.williams.edu/~byorgey/pub/type-matrices.pdf">Polynomial Functors Constrained by Regular Expressions</a>

 Here's the 2-minute version: certain operations or restrictions on functors can be described by regular expressions, where the elements of the alphabet correspond to type arguments.
 The idea is to restrict to only those structures for which an inorder traversal yields a sequence of types matching the regular expression.
-For example, $latex (aa)^*$ gives you even-size things; $latex a^*ha^*$ gives you the <a href="http://strictlypositive.org/diff.pdf">derivative</a> (the structure has a bunch of values of type $latex a$, a single hole of type $latex h$, and then more values of type $latex a$), and $latex b^*ha^*$ the <a href="http://strictlypositive.org/CJ.pdf">dissection</a>.
+For example, $(aa)^*$ gives you even-size things; $a^*ha^*$ gives you the <a href="http://strictlypositive.org/diff.pdf">derivative</a> (the structure has a bunch of values of type $a$, a single hole of type $h$, and then more values of type $a$), and $b^*ha^*$ the <a href="http://strictlypositive.org/CJ.pdf">dissection</a>.

 <a href="https://byorgey.files.wordpress.com/2015/04/dissected-tree.png"><img src="https://byorgey.files.wordpress.com/2015/04/dissected-tree.png?w=300" alt="dissected-tree" width="300" height="183" class="aligncenter size-medium wp-image-1431" /></a>